 \section{Results}

-The dissemination of the qualitative results can be started by noting that ten out of the $68$ funding cases did not address cyber security.
-A good example of non-security funding would be a grant for the GNOME desktop environment~\citep{STA24i}.
+The dissemination of the qualitative results can be started by noting that $19$ out of the $100$ funding cases did not address cyber security.
+A good example of non-security funding would be a grant for the GNOME desktop environment~\cite{STA24i}.
 These cases are thus excluded from the answers given to RQ.4.
-Then, regarding RQ.1, a~concise thematic summary is presented in Table~\ref{tab: types} about the types of OSS funded by the two funding bodies.
+With this remark in mind, the results are presented by going through the five RQs consecutively.